Alinur1/LocalPDF_Studio/README.md

 ### > Install dependencies
 - npm install electron --save-dev
+- npm install --save-dev electron-builder
+- npm install electron-updater
 - npm run start

 ### > How to build one for yourself
-- npm install --save-dev electron-builder
-- npm install electron-updater

-   #### Now build the executable

 - npm run dist (Works on all platforms)

     #### OR Platform-Specific Builds